 Creative Pew Markers

-A Quick DIY Pew Marker
+Kissing Ball: A Quick DIY Pew Marker

 The core of the kissing ball was an apple or potato (pre-styrofoam!) where the Victorians inserted all kinds of flowers, herbs, and greenery.
 Each item put on the kissing ball had a special meaning.
 The balls were hung up and much like mistletoe, those caught under the kissing ball got lucky and snuck a kiss!
 Kissing balls symbolize love and romance, so why not use a kissing ball as part of your wedding décor?

 What You'll Need:

 - Styrofoam ball, size depending on how big you want the ball, at least 5", if you're using silk flowers

 - Green Oasis ball, if using real flowers

 - Floral glue, if using real flowers